origami-code/rtori/README.md

 ## TODO

 1. Reorganize rtori-core into its own directory with supporting rust code
-2. Rename rtori-core-simd (&-wgpu) to -os-simd
+2. Rename rtori-os-simd (&-wgpu) to -os-simd
 3. Compare performance with different x86_64 build configs (SSE2, SSE4.1, AVX, AVX2, AVX512, etc.) see https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels as inspiration (start with x86-64-v2 as a baseline)
     - See what makes sense to incorporate
 4. Run the subset of targets with VTune & tune the performance (on all three)